Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Observations

 \subsection{Near-infrared observations}

-The NIR observations were carried out during June 1999 using the University of New South Wales Infrared Fabry-Perot narrow-band filter \citep[UNSWIRF;][]{ryder98}, in conjunction with the Infrared Imager and Spectrometer \citep[IRIS;][]{allen93} on the 3.9~m Anglo-Australian Telescope (AAT).
+The NIR observations were carried out in June 1999 using the University of New South Wales Infrared Fabry-Perot narrow-band filter \citep[UNSWIRF;][]{ryder98}, in conjunction with the Infrared Imager and Spectrometer \citep[IRIS;][]{allen93} on the 3.9~m Anglo-Australian Telescope (AAT).
 A pixel size of 0.77~arcsec resulted in a circular image of 100~arcsec in diameter.
-Observations were obtained in the \hone transition, centered at ${\rm RA}(2000)=17^{\rm h}~17^{\rm m} 58^{\rm s}$, ${\rm Dec.}(2000)=-37\degr~26\arcmin~27\arcsec$, and \htwo transitions, centered at a similar position.
+Observations were obtained in the \hone transition, centered at ${\rm RA}(2000)=17^{\rm h}~17^{\rm m} 58^{\rm s}$, ${\rm Dec.}(2000)=-37\degr~26\arcmin~27\arcsec$, and the \htwo transition, with a similar position.
 Each observation consisted of a set of five Fabry-Perot frames, equally spaced by 40\kms, centred on the average maser velocity.
 The velocity resolution was $\approx$ 75\kms.
 The integration time was 180 seconds per frame for all observations.
 The data were reduced using modified routines in the {\tt IRAF} software package \citep{ryder98}.
 An off-line frame, with velocity offset by $-400$\kms\ from the first on-source frame, was taken for subsequent continuum subtraction.
 The intensity was calibrated using additional observations of the standard star BS 6441.
 Final data cubes were fitted with the instrumental Lorentzian profile to determine the line flux for the \h\ emission across the field.
-The final uncertainty in the line flux is less than 30 per cent.
-It should be noted that the line images obtained at different velocities are not true velocity channel maps, because velocities between the different frames are not independent.
+The resultant uncertainty in the line flux is less than $30\%$.
+It should be noted that the images are not true velocity channel maps, because each pixel in a frame has a slightly different line centre velocity.
 Both the central wavelength and the spectral resolution vary between pixels (in a reproducible manner) by up to $\approx20$\kms.
-We calibrated out these by measurement of an arc line, yielding line centre maps.
+Calibration was achieved using an arc line, to give line centre maps.